FairCrypto/x1-docs/docs/xen-crypto/overview.md

+---
+description: What is Xen Crypto?
+Learn about the Xen Crypto token and its features.
+---

 # Xen Crypto Overview

 Xen Crypto is an innovative ERC-20 token built on the Ethereum blockchain, designed to build a community through social mining.